On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

-\begin{definition} For finite partial $(k, n)$-Steiner systems $A\subseteq B$, we define the following. \begin{enumerate}[(1)] \item An element $a\in A$ is \emph{hyperfree} in $B$ if it satisfies one of the following conditions: \begin{enumerate}[(i)] \item $a$ is a point incident with at most one block from $B$; \item $a$ is a block incident with at most $k$-many points from $B$. \end{enumerate} \item We say that $B$ is \emph{open over $A$} and write $A \oleq B$ if every non-empty $C \subseteq B \setminus A$ contains an element which is hyperfree in $AC$.
-We say that $B$ is \emph{open} if $\emptyset \oleq B$, i.e., if every non-empty $C\subseteq B$ contains some element hyperfree in $C$. \item We say that $B$ is \emph{closed over $A$} if $A\noleq B$, i.e., if there is a non-empty configuration $C\subseteq B\setminus A$ which does not contain any element hyperfree in $AC$.
-We say that $B$ is \emph{closed} if $\emptyset\noleq B$, i.e., if there is a non-empty configuration $C\subseteq B$ which does not contain any element hyperfree in $C$. \end{enumerate} We let $\mathcal{K}$ be the class of finite, open, partial $(k, n)$-Steiner systems and we let $T_\forall$ be the universal theory of $\mathcal{K}$.
+\begin{definition} For finite partial $(k, n)$-Steiner systems $A\subseteq B$, we say that an element $a\in A$ is \emph{hyperfree} in $B$ if it satisfies one of the following conditions: \begin{enumerate}[(i)] \item $a$ is a point incident with at most one block from $B$; \item $a$ is a block incident with at most $k$ many points from $B$. \end{enumerate} We then write $A \oleq B$ if every non-empty $C \subseteq B \setminus A$ contains an element which is hyperfree in $AC$.
+We then adopt the notions of \emph{open}, \emph{closed}, \emph{confined}, etc. specialising Definition~\ref{def_extensions}.
+We let $\mathcal{K}$ be the class of finite, open, partial $(k, n)$-Steiner systems and we let $T_\forall$ be the universal theory of $\mathcal{K}$.
 The previous definitions immediately extend to infinite models of $T_\forall$ as in \ref{infinite_strong extensions}.
-The notion of hyperfree element in a partial $(k, n)$-Steiner system is exactly as in \cite[p.
-753]{funk2}. \end{definition}
+The notion of hyperfree element in a partial $(k, n)$-Steiner system is exactly as in \cite[p.~753]{funk2}. \end{definition}

-We remark what exactly are the algebraic strong extensions in the context of $(k, n)$-Steiner systems and we show that Condition \ref{assumptions_forking}(\hyperref[general_algebraic_lemma]{C5}) holds.
-Notice that, although this conditions belongs to the set of assumptions that we introduced in order to characterise the relation of forking independence, in the case of Steiner system it is convenient to prove it first, as it is useful to prove the other conditions.
+We remark what the algebraic strong extensions in the context of $(k, n)$-Steiner systems exactly are.
+We then prove an important lemma, which essentially establishes the part \ref{condition:amalgam}(2) of the algebraic amalgamation property for $(\mathcal{K},\oleq)$.

-\begin{remark} In the case of $(k, n)$-Steiner systems, a minimal strong extensions $A\oleq Ac$ is algebraic if $c$ is a point incident with some block from $A$, or if $c$ is a block incident with exactly $k$-many points from $A$. \end{remark}
+\begin{remark} In the case of $(k, n)$-Steiner systems, a minimal strong extensions $A\oleq Ac$ is algebraic if $c$ is a point incident with some block from $A$, or if $c$ is a block incident with exactly $k$ many points from $A$. \end{remark}